shaun-sweet/typescript-standards-setup/docs/typing-react-components/react-components.md

 title: Typing Components
 sidebar_label: Typing Components
 ---
+> TODO: Pull this out into the cheatsheet detailing -> React Functional Component, React Class Component, with hooks etc.  In addition have proper tooling (vscode extension) to support these patterns
 ## Interfaces
 If type inference can be used, do not use an interface.
 This creates a better developer experience by providing better editor hints that contain the entire object shape